DrakerAnderson/Visualization-Project/README.md

 Look for shifting trends in 1974 and 2011 to see if major rule changes affected kick returns
   - the most significant change was after 2011 when they reimplemented the ball being kicked from the 35
   - kickers are becoming more athletic and there are a lot more touchbacks now compared to 1974 when that rule was first implemented

+Ethical consiederations
+  - is the nfl website an approved website to scrape? the nfl website is okay to scrape as long as data is used for personal or research purposes.
+It cannot be used commercially.